Chris-Sharpe/quiz/quiz6.md

 4. Which TV series is based in the town of Storybrooke, and has plotlines based on fairytales?
 5. The patella is a bone in which part of the body?
 6. Which vegetable can be cooked in a style known as Hasselback?
+7. In Scrabble, which letter has the highest score?

 # Answers